DublinGreen/wanzami.tv.mobile_template/README.md

-# Sports Video Streaming Flutter Application UI Template
+# Wanzami Video Streaming Flutter Application

-This repository contains a comprehensive UI template for a sports video streaming application developed using Flutter.
-Designed for a seamless and immersive user experience, this template provides a robust foundation for creating a sports-focused video streaming app.
-Key features include:
+This repository contains a comprehensive UI template for a wanzami video streaming application developed using Flutter.
+Designed for a seamless and immersive user experience,

 - **User-Friendly Interface**: Intuitive navigation and engaging design to enhance user interaction.
 - **Live Streaming**: Real-time streaming capabilities to broadcast sports events.